profweston/Crime_Time_Final_Project/README.md

 ## Summary

+Crime is inherently a social issue and the complexity of its nature being interwoven in economic recessions and cultural constructs makes it a concept that is uncertain.
+That being said, crime data analysis can be used to provide important insights into crime prevention.
+In this analysis, we applied a Random Forest Classifier to attempt to predict whether an arrest is made based on type of crime and time and location.

 ## Recommendations

 This analysis provides only a brief insight in the research of crime in Chicago.
 Furthermore, this analysis must be understood that this data set was not comprehensive in terms of certain crimes such as homicide.
-Future analyses should examine crime rates with attention to the distribution of police presence during a 24-hour period.
+Future analyses should examine crime rates with attention to the distribution of police presence during a 24-hour period in order to better distribute law enforcement resources.
 Additionally, data analysis that examines general locations where a high amount of crime occurs could provide insight on providing additional security in those locations or introducing environmental factors that might deter crime, e.g., extra neighborhood street lighting or neighborhood educational programs.